 Sportsbooks post daily game lines for MLB bets throughout the regular season and postseason and post early lines for futures betting during the offseason.
 For betting on individual games, the sportsbook will release odds in advance of the game starts, and you can place various bets on that game up until the first pitch.

 Reading MLB lines and odds

 Before you delve into the world of MLB betting, you need to learn how to read sports odds.
 There will be plenty of numbers and symbols alongside each participating team before and during the game.
 This might seem confusing to beginning bettors, but reading these numbers is quite simple.
-Here’s an example of a moneyline bet you might see at DraftKings Sportsbook MD or FanDuel Maryland:
+Here’s an example of a moneyline bet you might see at DraftKings Sportsbook Maryland or on the FanDuel Sportsbook app: